Ground Mounted Infrastructure Policy

 Policy:

-1. Association Permit Required: A building permit issued by the Association is required before the installation of any HVAC Unit.
-The application must depict the location of the house and property lines (with written setback dimensions), fencing, patios, walkways, and other pertinent areas of the property.
+1. Association Permit Required: A building permit issued by the Association is required before the installation of any ground-mounted Infrastructure Unit.
+The application must depict the location of the house and property lines (with written setback dimensions), fencing, sheds, patios, walkways, and other pertinent areas of the property.
 The application must also depict the width, length and height of the proposed equipment or tank.

-2. Governmental Permit Required: For equipment or tanks requiring a governmental permit, the applicant shall provide the Association with a copy of the approved permit(s) for their file prior to commencement of work.
+2. Governmental Permit Required: For equipment or tanks requiring a governmental permit, the applicant must provide the Association with a copy of the approved permit(s) for their file prior to commencement of work.

 3. Noise Impact.
-HVAC Units should be located away from neighbor’s bedrooms and outdoor living space(s).
+To the greatest extent possible, Infrastructure Units that create noise must be located away from neighbor’s bedrooms and outdoor living space(s).

 4. Visual Impact.
-HVAC Units should be placed in locations that best limit visual impact from the streets and from adjacent homes.
+To the greatest extent possible, Infrastructure Units must be placed in locations that best limit visual impact from the streets and from adjacent homes.

-5. Screening Required: HVAC Units must be located in portions of yards that can be fenced under current Board policy and the Restrictions.
-In fenced yards, HVAC Units must be obscured from view.
-If the yard is not fenced, sight-obscuring fencing or screening, not less than the height of the permitted unit, must be installed to screen the HVAC Units from street view.
+5. Screening Required: Infrastructure Units must be located in portions of yards that can be fenced under current Board policy and the Declaration.
+In fenced yards, Infrastructure Units must be obscured from view.
+If the yard is not fenced, sight-obscuring fencing or screening, not less than the height of the permitted unit, must be installed to screen the Infrastructure Units from street view.
 The Board reserves the right to require fence screening if any approved landscape screening becomes inadequate to screen sight and sound or if the screening is not properly maintained.

-6. Setbacks: HVAC Units must not be located within an Association easement (defined by Article VII(b) of the Restrictions to be 5-feet behind all side and rear property lines).
+6. Setbacks: Infrastructure Units must not be located within an Association easement (defined by Article VII(b) of the Declaration to be 5 feet behind all side and rear property lines).

 a.
-Front yards and street side yards: HVAC Units must be located behind the setback line (as established by Exhibit C of the Restrictions) and behind the front or street side corners of the house or garage/carport, whichever distance is more restrictive.
+Front yards and street side yards: Infrastructure Units must be located behind the setback line (as established by Exhibit C of the Declaration) and behind the front or street side corners of the house or garage/carport, whichever distance is more restrictive.

 b.
-Side yard: HVAC Units should not be located less than 5 feet from the side property line.
+Side yard: Subject to Section 8, below, Infrastructure Units must not be located less than 5 feet from the side property line.

 c.
-Rear yard: HVAC Units should not be located less than 15 feet from the rear property line.
+Rear yard: Subject to Section 8, below, Infrastructure Units should not be located less than 15 feet from the rear property line.

-7. Side Yards: Where the side yard is not wide enough to locate an HVAC Unit while maintaining at least a 5-foot setback to the property line, the HVAC Unit must be located behind the home.
+7. Side Yards: Where the side yard is not wide enough to locate an Infrastructure Units while maintaining at least a 5-foot setback to the property line, the Infrastructure Units must be located behind the home.

 Date: 12/13/05; Amended August 10, 2021; Amended April 2023